-Fotofab has helped our customers manufacture custom EMI RFI shielding enclosures for over fifteen years.
+Fotofab has helped our customers manufacture custom EMI shielding and RFI shielding enclosures for over fifteen years.
 If you are considering a shielding enclosure for your project, the following considerations should ensure that your design is as comprehensive and robust as possible.
 Don't hesitate to reach our Technical Sales staff for advice beyond the scope of this list.

-Fotofab will meet your shielding needs from the first prototype quantity to the largest production quantities.
+Fotofab will meet your EMI shielding and RFI shielding needs from the first prototype quantity to the largest production quantities.
 If your shielding enclosure may eventually be used in quantities of several thousand or more, please consult our Technical Sales staff as soon as possible, since our progressive die stamping may be the most economical way to produce it.
 In this case, our Technical Sales staff will want to explain the few differences in design that you will want to take into consideration during the prototyping phase.

 The type of metal that you specify may have an impact on a shield's performance.
 In general, shielding against frequencies of 15 MHz or lower is a bulk material effect, and can best be served by employing a ferromagnetic metal such as steel.
 For greater attenuation at these lower frequencies, metals with high permeabilities and low core losses such as Permalloy 80® or MuMetal® are good candidates.